Table of Contents

-A weekly report is a tool that provides businesses with a detailed summary of their performance during a given week.
-Powered by interactive visualizations, managers use these reports to outline the progress of the week and find improvement opportunities for the future.
+A weekly report provides an overview of relevant aspects related to the performance of a business during a given week.
+Powered by interactive visualizations, managers and employees use them to outline the progress of the week and find improvement opportunities.

-Typically, weekly status reports are used to track progress or performance for different business scenarios, such as projects, sales, finances, marketing campaigns, human resources, or any other area that might be relevant.
-Traditional reports are often in a written format, that might include an introduction, body, and conclusion.
+Typically, these tools are used to track progress or success for different business scenarios, such as projects, sales, finances, marketing campaigns, human resources, or any other area that might be relevant.
+Traditional reporting formats are often written in a way that might include an introduction, body, and conclusion.
 Even though this weekly report format is needed to summarize some relevant information, it is also static and less efficient.

-Today, more and more businesses are turning to online data visualizations such as a dashboard creator that is user-friendly and accessible for everyone.
-The ability to visualize your weekly performance through interactive reports will improve your decision-making by providing a 360-degree view of your progress.
-We will see these interactive reports in action throughout the post.
+Today, more and more businesses are turning to online informational visualizations such as a dashboard creator that is user-friendly and accessible for everyone.
+The ability to visualize your frequent performance through interactive reports will improve your decision-making by providing a 360-degree view of your progress.
+We will see these interactive tools in action throughout the post.